FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 ### Objective Handling and Fail States
 Objective completion and failure will be handled differently for each mission type.
 The lowest level of the failure spectrum is death of the plane.
 Therefore, I need to figure out how to handle death.
 #### Death
 To death or not to death, fuuuuuck.
+When a plane's health gets depleted, the is_dead Boolean is flagged as true and everything from movement to shooting to being targeted to showing up on the radar is disabled.
 # World
 ### Level Loading
 ### World Design